griffithlab/VAtools/README.md

 # VCF Annotation Tools (VAtools)

-VCF Annotation Tools is a python package that includes several tools to annotate VCF files with data from other tools.
+VAtools (VCF Annotation Tools) is a python package for easy manipulation of genomic data stored in the common VCF format

 **vcf-readcount-annotator**